 The birthday cake is often a bit of a last minute panic in our house because I’m not a perfectionist when it comes to baking and it’s not unheard of for me to end up with a cake that looks more pan than cake.
-Chocolate Biscuit Cake is my kids’ favourite and mine too so I’m always more than happy to make it for their birthday parites.
-(It’s also apparently the Queen of England’s favourite cake).
+Chocolate Biscuit Cake is my kids’ favourite, and mine too, so I’m always more than happy to make it for their birthday parties.

 “Woah, that cake was pretty awesome” actual words from 13 yr old son

 This recipe really only takes me 15 minutes to make, it needs four hours afterwards to set though.